jmtov/quiques-alarms/README.md

 ## Quique's Alarms App

-This is a sample project to use React and Relay.
+This is a sample project to use React and Apollo.

 ### Running this project (Must complete)
 To run this project: